-For the 2025-26 school year, there are 2 public middle schools serving 1,424 students in Alabaster, AL.
+For the 2026 school year, there is 1 public middle school serving 1,424 students in Alabaster, AL.

-The top ranked public middle school in Alabaster, AL is Thompson Middle School.
+The top-ranked public middle school in Alabaster, AL is Thompson Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Alabaster, AL public middle schools have an average math proficiency score of 31% (versus the Alabama public middle school average of 23%), and reading proficiency score of 60% (versus the 46% statewide average).
+Alabaster, AL public middle school have an average math proficiency score of 31% (versus the Alabama public middle school average of 23%), and reading proficiency score of 60% (versus the 46% statewide average).
 Middle schools in Alabaster have an average ranking of 9/10, which is in the top 20% of Alabama public middle schools.

 Minority enrollment is 49% of the student body (majority Hispanic), which is more than the Alabama public middle school average of 45% (majority Black).

-Best Public Middle Schools in Alabaster, AL (2025-26)
+Best Public Middle Schools in Alabaster, AL (2026)

 School